sparkoo/sparkoo.github.io/_posts/2016-12-20-java9-optional.markdown

 ## ifPresentOrElse((element) -> ...), () -> ...))

 This one I really missed in Java 8.
 You have an *Optional* and you want do something if value is present and something else if not.
 In my opinion very basic requirement I want from *Optional*.
-Typically when I get *Optional* from service and I want to do something with returned entity and log in case of no entity found.
+Typically when I get *Optional* from service and I want to do something with returned object and log in case of no object was found.
 So far I have to do something like this
 {% highlight java %}
 Optional<User> foundUser = service.findUser(id);
 if (foundUser.isPresent()) {